cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    to access from a client help files stored at a server.

    Workaround:
-   Because deinstalling a patch is no good idea and because in this scenario it is not wanted to store the CHM files locally, you can change or add a special registry entry:
+   Because de-installing a patch is no good idea and because in this scenario it is not wanted to store the CHM files locally, you can change or add a special registry entry:
-   Assuming that the CHM files are stored at a server partition X: with the UNC path "\\dir-1\\dir-2" liegen, you can allow the client PC to access the server partition by adding the following entry at all client PCs:
+   Assuming that the CHM files are stored at a server partition X: With the UNC path "\\dir-1\\dir-2" , you can allow the client PC to access the server partition by adding the following entry at all client PCs:
    [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\HTMLHelp\1.x\ItssRestrictions]
    "UrlAllowList"="\\dir-1\\dir-2;file://\\dir-1\\dir-2;X:\\dir-1\\dir-2;file://X:\\dir-1\\dir-2"